Juan Fernández (basketball, born 1990): National junior/senior team careers

 Fernández defended Argentina at the 2008 Under-18 World Championship.
 In six U18 matches, he averaged 8.4 points, 3.0 assists, 1.4 steals and 17 minutes per game.
 In a victory over the United States squad in the World Championship game, he scored 16 points.
 In the 2009 U19 World Championship, he averaged 8.4 points, 3.6 rebounds, and 3.6 assists per game.

+Personal life

+Juan met his wife, who also attended Temple University, during his college years.
+They married in 2013 and have two children.
+In 2022, during his two-year break from professional basketball, Juan and his wife co-founded TRUEMIND ATHLETE, a mental performance coaching brand focused on athlete well-being and growth.